suchipi/yavascript/README.md

 # yavascript

 YavaScript is a bash-like script runner which is distributed as a single statically-linked binary.
-Scripts are written in JavaScript or CoffeeScript.
+Scripts are written in JavaScript, TypeScript, JSX/TSX, or CoffeeScript.
 There are global APIs available for all the things you'd normally want to do in a bash script, such as: